if-not-nil/weasel/README.md

 timestamp: [unix timestamp]
 from: bobby#s1
-length: 3 //this is why length is included
+length: 3 #this is why length is included

 aasdfasdfasd f\n\n\n\n\ntimestamp: 1\nfrom: bobby#example\nlength: 123123\nrekt

 timestamp: [unix timestamp]
-from: !plain_sealed // all usernames starting with a bang are special use
+from: !plain_sealed # all usernames starting with a bang are special use
 length: 2

 yo

 timestamp: [unix timestamp]
-from: !sealed // all usernames starting with a bang are special use
+from: !sealed # all usernames starting with a bang are special use
 length: usize

 [sealed message]
 ```

 ### friend system
-servers may establish trusted links called friends to route messages, share announcements and for key exchange
+servers may establish trusted links called friends to route messages, share notifications and for key exchange

 they're two-way and signed, each server stores a local list of friends. they're equal peers with ho hierarchy

 - friend records:
     each server has a friend record, which is a signed blob blob with its identity and reachable addresses
-    ```
+    ```yaml
     a0.1 lung data: friend-record
     server: s1
     pubkey: BASE64(ed25519 pubkey)
     addrs: ["1.2.3.4:1337", "s1.ddns.net:1337"]
-    seq: 17 // increments on change
+    seq: 17 # increments on change
-    expires: 1732000000 // unix timestamp, optional ttl
+    expires: 1732000000 # unix timestamp, optional ttl
     sig: SIGN(server_priv, SHA256(all above))
     ```
 - friend requests: